affirmednetworks/multi-mesh/README.md

 ## Introduction

-The rising demand for hard kubernetes multitenancy, either for customers of a SaaS offering or to support disparate internal teams within an organization, coupled with mass adoption of service-meshes (Istio being the more popular of the choices), we are starting to notice a need for supporting multiple meshes within a single Kubernetes cluster.
-Additionally as more independant software vendors (ISVs), like us at [Affirmed Network](https://www.affirmednetworks.com/), are moving away from delivering standalone applications, and towards a model of delivering, autonomous applications with their own, strongly coupled, management infrastructure (using upstream open source PaaS components for security, observability, recovery, etc.), there is an increasing need to support disparate service-meshes that do not step over the customer's own mesh or the other vendors' meshes.
+With is a rising demand for supporting **hard** multitenancy in Kubernetes, for individual customers of a SaaS offering or teams within an organization, concurrently working on different services.
+This demand coupled with the mass adoption of service-meshes (with Istio being the more popular of the choices), we are starting to see a need to support multiple meshes within a single Kubernetes cluster.
+Additionally, as more independent software vendors (ISVs) like us at [Affirmed Network](https://www.affirmednetworks.com/), move away from delivering standalone applications towards a model of delivering autonomous applications with a dedicated operational and observable infrastructure (like Certmanager, Hashicorp Vault, Prometheus & Grafana, and the EL[F]K stack), there is an ever-increasing need to support disparate service-meshes within a cluster, either the ones operated by the cluster administrator or delivered as a solution by the software vendors, without stepping on each other's managed services.

-Current releases of Istio, albeit provide excellent support for deploying meshes across multiple clusters, do not provide a clear solution for the inverse scenario, wherein multiple meshes can operate simultaneous, in isolation, within a single Kubernetes cluster.
+Current releases of Istio, provide excellent documented support for deploying meshes that span across multiple clusters but fail to provide a clear solution for the inverse scenario, where multiple meshes can operate simultaneously, in isolation, in a single cluster.

+---

-In this tutorial, I will attempt to provide step-by-step instructions to deploy and operate multiple Istio controlplanes (or meshes) running concurrently in a single Kubernetes cluster.
+In this tutorial, I will attempt to provide step-by-step instructions to deploy and operate multiple Istio control planes (or meshes) running concurrently in a single Kubernetes cluster.

-After multiple passes of modifying the istio manifest (I think) I have finally found a solution which requires no forks or code changes and can entirely be acheived with some modifications made to the deployment manifest.
-The solution allows admininistrators to operator disparate Istio controlplanes and have the injected istio sidecars associate, and communicate with and only with their own respective controlplanes.
+After mucking with Istio manifests I eventually arrived at a simple solution that requires no source code changes and can entirely be achieved with deployment manifest changes.
+The solution enables administrators to operator disparate Istio control planes and have their (injected) `istio-proxy` sidecars associate and communicate with their respective control planes.

-### A note on Automatic Sidecar Injection
+### Note on Automatic Sidecar Injection

-[__Automatic Sidecar Injection__](https://istio.io/docs/ops/configuration/mesh/injection-concepts/) in Istio leverages [`MutatingWebhookConfigurations`](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) to inject the [`istio-proxy`](https://github.com/istio/proxy) and `istio-init` containers into the selected workloads.
-By default, istio requires `istio-injection: enabled` label to be applied to namespaces (to select all pods in a namespace) or individual deployments/pods to allow automatic sidecar injection.
+[__Automatic Sidecar Injection__](https://istio.io/docs/ops/configuration/mesh/injection-concepts/) in Istio leverages [`MutatingWebhookConfigurations`](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) to inject the [`istio-proxy`](https://github.com/istio/proxy) sidecar container and the `istio-init` init-container (unless you are using the CNI option) into the selected workload pods.
+By default, istio requires `istio-injection: enabled` label to be applied to namespaces (when selecting all pods in a namespace) or to specific `deployments` or individual `pods` to enable automatic sidecar injection.

-To allow each mesh to inject it's own sidecar automatically, into workloads associated with that mesh, we will modify the Mutating Webhook Controller to watch for unique labels instead of the aforementioned, default labelSelector.
+To allow each mesh to inject its sidecar automatically, into the target workload and have them associated with that mesh, we will be modifying the `MutatingWebhookConfiguration` to watch for (non-default) unique/combo labels.

 ## Instructions